bhaveshkys/bookzone/README.md

 after generating firebase api keys and pasting the in dot env file create two collections "books" and "user" in firebase

+#### note : firestore and firebase storage are seperate (firestore is used for database and firebase storage is used  for images)
 firebase storage is used to store images genrate a folder bookImage